HorizenOfficial/tokenization-app/README.md

 * How to introduce custom Transactions, Boxes, Proofs and Propositions.
 * How to define custom API.
 * How to manage custom types and API endpoints.
+* How to add an application specific configuration
+* How to extend the forger logic to include some auto-generated transactions

 **Tokenization custom logic**